SoroushMB/footies-shop/README.md

 - A Supabase account (free tier available)
 - A Clerk account (free tier available)
 - A Cloudinary account (free tier available)
-- A Google AI API key (for AI features)
+- A Google AI API key (for AI features - primary)
+- An OpenRouter API key (for AI fallback - optional but recommended)

 ## 🛠️ Installation